-The reviewed Equitable Share formula provide a subsidy for the provision of free basic water, electricity, sanitation and refuse removal services for every poor household.
-It also provides funds for the institutional costs of municipalities, a community services component which provides funding towards the provision of core municipal services not included under basic services.
+The formula provides a subsidy for delivering free basic water, electricity, sanitation and refuse removal services to every poor household.
+It also provides funds for the institutional costs of municipalities, and for a community services component, which provides funding for the delivery of core municipal services not included under basic services.
 To ensure that the funds for institutional costs and non-trading services are targeted at poorer municipalities, the formula applies a revenue-adjustment factor reflecting municipalities' ability to generate their own revenue.
-The revised formula used data from the 2011 Census which are to be updated annually to reflect estimates of population growth and projected increases in the cost of services such as water and electricity.
+The formula used data from the 2011 Census, which will be updated annually to reflect estimates of population growth and projected increases in the cost of services such as water and electricity.